Main content

 Dewy Setting Spray

 Whether you live in an arid environment or have naturally drier skin, a dewy finish setting spray can be an excellent option for restoring moisture and adding a natural sheen to your complexion.
-You’ll notice that skin instantly takes on a healthier, revitalized appearance.
+You’ll notice that skin instantly takes on a healthier, glowier appearance.

 Waterproof setting sprays are H2O-, sweat-, and heat-resistant and can help your makeup stand up to the elements (or your gym routine).
 A few spritzes can help everything from your foundation to your eye pencil stay put.
-They’re not just for beach days either, we also recommend reaching for a waterproof spray to keep makeup from melting in super hot weather.
+They’re not just for beach days, either—we also recommend reaching for a waterproof spray to keep makeup from melting in super hot weather.
 Not all setting sprays are waterproof, though, so be sure to check your product’s label to confirm, preferably before you put it to the test in the pool.

 There’s a fine line between dewy and greasy.
 If you struggle with slick-looking skin, oil-controlling setting sprays are for you.
 They often feature astringents or vitamins that help minimize the appearance of pores and reduce the look of oily skin.